Herberger's: History

 As Proffitt's Inc. evolved into Saks Incorporated with the company's acquisition of Saks Fifth Avenue, Herberger's eventually became part of the corporation's Northern Department Store Group, an assortment of store locations initially acquired by Proffitt's Inc. as Carson Pirie Scott & Company.
 On October 31, 2005, Saks announced that it was selling Herberger's and its other Northern Department Store Group stores (Carson Pirie Scott, Bergner's, Boston Store, and Younkers) to Bon-Ton Stores in a $1.1 billion deal; the transaction was completed on March 6, 2006.

 Bon-Ton announced on April 17, 2018, that they would be closing doors and began liquidating all 267 stores after two liquidators, Great American Group and Tiger Capital Group, won an auction for the company.
 The bid was estimated to be worth $775.5 million.
 This included all remaining Herberger's locations after 91 years of operation.
 According to national retail reporter Mitch Nolen, stores were closed within 10 to 12 weeks.

-According to the Fargo INFORUM newspaper, the Herberger's website has returned online with the text "Herberger's is coming back".
-According to the article, this coincides with the last location being closed as of August 31.
+The Fargo Forum reported in 2018 that the Herberger's website had returned online with the text "Herberger's is coming back", coinciding with the last location closing on August 31, 2018.
 The article did not disclose the financing or ownership of the brand or if the retirement liabilities of former employees remains lost after the transfer of assets.

 Herberger's was relaunched when CSC Generations purchased Bon Ton, Inc. and their associated brands and customer lists.
 On October 1, 2018, it was revealed that multiple Herberger's locations would potentially open or reopen around Minnesota, with the first store likely being in Rochester.

-Sometime in 2021, CSC Generations sold Herbergers to BrandX, which is planning to relaunch the brand soon.
+Sometime in 2021, CSC Generations sold Herberger's to BrandX, and indicated that Herberger's would open soon; however, as of 2025 this has yet to materialize.